ctmaclean/ec2-webapp/INSTALL.md

 AP NorthEast 1: 'ami-34d36635'

 Go with the defaults in the "wizard" presented.
 Chose to create a new key pair when asked and **be sure to make a secure backup of the private key** that you will download.
 A good place to put your private key is in `~/.ssh/myapp.pem` and then `chmod 0600 ~/.ssh/myapp.pem` so no one else can read it but you.

+Optional:  We use an upload of the config.js file in our /config directory to configure some app settings at runtime.
+It's optional, but you may have to tweak scripts a bit.

 When the instance is green and "started", log in to the machine: